donkirkby/donimoes/raw_rules/rules.md

 ## Bee Donimoes Solutions
 Remember that these solutions use the advanced rules: the only blank you can land on is the one on the queen bee's domino.
+The moves are described with the number of a die, a direction, and a distance.
+For example, 1R3 means move the 1 die to the right, 3 spaces.

 1. Total moves: 4.
    Moves for 3: 1R3, 2D2, 1D2, 2R3D1.